 The Afnic Foundation launches calls for proposals, drawing on community networks.

 In Bordeaux, for example, the Atelier Graphite was funded in 2019 to help users write to public services online.
 In Paris, the association Droits d’urgence, is comprised of lawyers, magistrates, legal experts, notaries and legal officers to help socially and economically vulnerable people with their online procedures, received funding.
 As did the national initiative Silver Geek for seniors.
 Some of these projects go on to expand – like the Pass “Aptic” (Aptic Pass), the Foundation’s first award winner in 2016, which became the “Chèque numérique” (Digital Cheque) rolled out in 2020 by the French government.

 In addition to the funding it allocates, the Afnic Foundation provides project initiators with expertise and acts as a meeting ground and hub for grassroots initiatives and skills, to help innovative and model projects emerge.

-After five years in operation and hundreds of applications, the Afnic Foundation has generated great interest, with strong motivation among project managers and diverse audiences attuned to the annual priority areas.
+After several years in operation and hundreds of applications, the Afnic Foundation has generated great interest, with strong motivation among project managers and diverse audiences attuned to the annual priority areas.